St. Aloysius Church (Spokane, Washington)

-The St. Aloysius Church is a Catholic parish church in Spokane, Washington, United States located on the grounds of Gonzaga University.
+The St Aloysius Church is a Catholic parish church in Spokane, Washington, United States of America, located on the grounds of Gonzaga University.

 History

-Jesuit missionaries arrived in the Pacific Northwest between 1842 and 1866.
-Among them was Father Joseph Cataldo, S.J. who eventually founded Gonzaga University in 1887.
-The first church for the Jesuits was St. Joseph church, a rudimentary wooden structure.
-Under the direction of Father Mackin, a project to construct a new church for the university was proposed in 1904.
-Due to controversy and rumors that the church would be erected without the support of resident worshipers, the project was delayed.
-In 1909 the project resumed under the supervision of Father Goller.
-The St. Joseph church was relocated and space for the new church was ready for construction.
-Estimated cost for the building was $100,000, half of which had been promised by donors and $30,000 already collected.
-The first published sketch of the building appeared in the Spokesman-Review on October 10, 1909.
-St. Aloysius Church was named for Saint Aloysius Gonzaga, the “Patron of Youth”, as was Gonzaga University.
-The cornerstone was laid on October 24.
-Accompanied by a ceremony with large attendance numbers, a parchment was laid inside the stone that read:
+From 1842 until 1866, Jesuit missionaries came to the Pacific Northwest.
+They included Father Joseph Cataldo, S.J., who later established Gonzaga University in 1887.
+The Jesuits' first church was St. Joseph church, a crude wooden building.
+A plan to build a new church for the institution was put forth in 1904 under the guidance of Father Mackin.
+The project was put off because of disagreement and rumors that the church would be built without the help of local worshipers.
+The project was resumed in 1909 under Father Goller's supervision.
+The St. Joseph church was relocated, and the new church could now be built in its place.
+The building's estimated cost was $100,000, of which $30,000 had already been raised and half of which had been pledged by contributors.The first published sketch of the building appeared in the Spokesman-Review on October 10, 1909.
+Gonzaga University and St. Aloysius Church both bear the name of the "Patron of Youth," Saint Aloysius Gonzaga.
+On October 24, the foundation stone was set.
+Accompanied by a ceremony attended by a large number of people, an inscription was laid inside the stone that read:

 "The First Cornerstone of this Holy Temple, Dedicated to St. Aloysius Gonzaga, was laid and blessed, in the presence of a great concourse of clergy and people, and with due solemnity, by the Rt.
 Rev. Edward John O'Dea, Bishop of the Diocese of Seattle.
 To the Greater Glory of God."

 The final mass at St. Joseph's was held on October 11, 1911.
 St. Aloysius was opened on October 12, almost two years after the construction began.
-Of the thousands of people that showed for the opening mass at St. Aloysius, only 200 were admitted.
-Celebration and a large banquet ensued for all attendees with speeches from many influential religious leaders of the time.
+Only 200 of the thousands who attended the opening mass at St. Aloysius were allowed entry.
+All present enjoyed the celebration and a sizable meal as well as speeches from other powerful religious figures of the day.

 The parish was formed in 1890.
 Singer Bing Crosby, who grew up in the neighborhood, was an altar boy at St. Aloysius, and sang in the choir.
 In October 2013, a memorial service for Gonzaga graduate and House Speaker Tom Foley was held at St. Aloysius.